 Once you’ve received a copy request, don’t overthink it.
 Read through the prompt, review any creative assets that will accompany it, and then hop right in.
 If there are creative assets, graphics, or images that will go along with the copy, make sure that you have access beforehand.
 If the copy is supplementing a landing page or link, quickly browse through that site.
 Take it all in.
 Yes, literally look and stare.
 Then, purge!

 After you’ve had a moment to read over the copy request and gather your initial impression, write out whatever keywords come to mind.
 Pretend you’re in a museum looking at one of your favorite Picasso’s or Monet’s.
 How does the infographic make you feel?
 Are there a few words that keep coming to mind?
-After you’ve written 5-to-10 keywords, keep them in a doc.
+After you’ve written five to ten keywords, keep them in a doc.
 You’ll come back to them shortly.

 No, I don’t mean physically start touching your desk or walls.
 Not only should you start thinking about what you’re trying to say, but who you’re planning to say it to.
 With your audience in mind, take a look back at your initial thoughts and consider the following questions: Is there a relationship or pattern between your keywords?
 Or an overarching message that keeps coming back?